Cha Eun-woo's net worth: A look at the wealth of Korea's '1 in a million' star

 Luxury home

 Although not much has been revealed regarding the same, the actor-singer is believed to have invested in an elegant, luxurious penthouse in the affluent Gangnam Cheongdam-dong neighbourhood of Seoul.
-Reportedly, this cost about USD 4 million approx. (INR 27 crore approx.) The region is home to multiple other idols and actors and also houses SM Entertainment’s current headquarters.
+Reportedly, this cost about USD 4 million approx. The region is home to multiple other idols and actors and also houses SM Entertainment’s current headquarters.

 To give fans an insight into his solo endeavours, Cha Eun-woo has his own YouTube channel.
 However, his earning through this medium hasn’t been estimated.
 When asked about successfully juggling each of these aspects of life, he noted that – as per a report by SCMP – he owed it all to his team.
 “Because around me there are managers, the company people, and the people I’m grateful for are with me.”